themattchan/haskpie/README.md

 # haskpie

-Haskpie is a Haskell-like language with seamless Python interop.
+Haskpie is a language with seamless Python interop.
+It has Haskell-like syntax and OCaml-like semantics.